This is Letty Watt--Oklahoma Golf Legend Podcast

 1948 September 2 mdnr "Springfield Woman Leads Tri-State Golfing Lists"

-Defending champion Mrs. Sayle Benson of Springfield grabbed the lead at the halfway point in the Tri-State Women's Golf tourney at the Miami Country club links Wednesday.
+Defending champion Mrs. Gayle Benson of Springfield grabbed the lead at the halfway point in the Tri-State Women's Golf tourney at the Miami Country club links Wednesday.

 Mrs. Benson carded an 18-hole total of 45-48--93 for a two-stroke edge over Mrs. HA.
 Lowe, another Springfield Simon-pure.
 After leading the field on the front nine with a 44, Mrs. Lowe soared to 51 on the back tour for an 18-hole aggregate of 95.